PiggyAwesome/useless/README.md

-Yo mamma so fat when she made a YouTube account the entire network crashed.
+Yo mamma is so fat that Weight Watchers said I give up